 Plug-in power.
 You need plug in power to use this microphones.
 It only works on digital recorders that provide plug in power of 1.5v- 5v.
 I don’t know why Olympus did not power this with a separate 1.5v battery (there’s definitely enough room in the casing).
 But the plug in power requirement means that I cannot connect the ME33 to my computer/laptop, phone and so many other devices.
 I am restricted to digital recorder with plug in power.

 Now, most digital recorders have plug in power, but how much varies.
 And if you are connecting 6 boundary microphones to a recorder, you’ll need a lot of power.
 From my testing, I’ve found that the Sony ICD-ux560 will comfortably power 2 boundary mics.
 For more than 2 boundary microphones, the Zoom H1n works very well.

 My other gripe with the Olympus ME33 is that it has a stereo mic output.
 I know, I earlier stated that this is a mono mic.
 It is.
 But the output is a fake stereo, a mono channel doubled up.
 It’s not Left and Right channel, but one channel duplicated.
 Why is this important?
-If you connect the Olympus ME33 directly to the recorder (without using the splinter), you get a stereo recording.
-AND don’t use the splinter if one of the channels is empty – you’ll generate noise!
+If you connect the Olympus ME33 directly to the recorder (without using the splitter), you get a stereo recording.
+AND don’t use the splitter if one of the channels is empty – you’ll generate static noise!